trunk-io/merge-action/README.md

 An impacted target is a unit that is affected by a particular PR.
 For example, a change at `src/backend/app` will impact the Bazel `src/backend` package.
 Any two pull requests that share an impacted target must be tested together; otherwise, they can be tested independently.

 We currently support Bazel; other solutions, such as Buck, Nx, etc. are on the way!
 You may also define your own suite of impacted targets using glob-based targets.

+### Under the hood: Bazel

+We use Tinder's [bazel-diff](https://github.com/Tinder/bazel-diff) tool to compute the impacted targets of a particular PR.
+The tool computes a mapping of package --> hash at the source and dest shas, then reports any packages which have a differing hash.